Arslan Ekşi

 Arslan Ekşi (born 17 July 1985) is a Turkish volleyball player for Ziraat Bankası S.K. who plays as setter.
 He has been the team's captain.
 He has played 80 games for the national team and also played for Arçelik.

 Club career

 On August 8, 2024, he signed a 2-year contract with Galatasaray.

+On July 16, 2026, he signed a new one-year contract with Galatasaray.